postgres-ai/joe/README.md

     * Press "Add New Webhook to Workspace" and select a previously created channel to post token.
 1. Enable Event Subscriptions Feature.
     * Specify Request URL (URL will be verified by Slack API) (e.g. http://35.200.200.200:3001, https://joe.dev.domain.com).
 You would need to run Joe with proper settings before you could verify Request URL.
-    * Add `message.channels` to "Subscribe to Bot Events".
-1. Invite "Joe Bot" to "#db-lab" channel.

 ### 3. Run
 Deploy Joe instance in your infrastructure.
 You would need to:

 1. Configure communication channels.
-You can copy the sample `config/config.sample.yml` to `~/.dblab/joe_configs/config.yml`, inspect all configuration options, and adjust if needed.
+You can copy the sample `config/config.sample.yml` to `~/.dblab/configs/joe_config.yml`, inspect all configuration options, and adjust if needed.

 1. Run the Joe Docker image to connect with the Database Lab server according to the previous configurations.
     Example: